price family law

 Trust Price Family Law to handle your family affairs and let a family law attorney from our team fight for you.

 Family law issues come with many questions.
-Call our office if you’d like to get answers from an experienced family lawyer in Denver, CO.
+Call our office if you’d like to get answers from an experienced family lawyer in Colorado.
 You can also review the following questions and answers for more information.

 It depends.
 Relatively simple dissolutions can be resolved in around three to six months.
 However, more complex divorce cases can take up to and over a year to complete.
 Having an experienced family lawyer helps, as does cordiality between spouses.